 We're going to skip debug for now because

-it's not in our topic but things that are obviously
+it's not within our topic but things that are obviously

 related to debugging you would find